10-Q 1 rock-20240930.htm 10-Q rock-20240930

 The deferrals and related company match are credited to an account that contains a share-based liability.
 The portion of the account deferred to unrestricted investments is measured at fair market value of the unrestricted investments, and the portion of the account deferred to restricted stock units and company-matching restricted stock units is measured at a 200-day average of the Company’s stock price.
 The account will be converted to and settled in cash payable to participants upon retirement or a termination of their service to the Company.

-The following table provides the number of restricted stock units credited to active participant accounts and the payments made with respect to MSPP liabilities during the six months ended June 30,:
+The following table provides the number of restricted stock units credited to active participant accounts and the payments made with respect to MSPP liabilities during the nine months ended September 30,:

 20242023